rosshudgins/rosshudginsdotdev/content/pages/contacts.md

 slug: contacts
 draft: false
 ---
-Feel free to connect through any of my social links on the sidebar.
+Feel free to connect through any of my social links on the sidebar or leave me a message here.

 <div class="cont-contactBtn">
 	<div class="cont-flip"